 - While A Haunt for Beasts is in play, each enemy cannot take more than 4 damage each round.

 These statistics assume a setup for 1 player, meaning that one copy of Torech Gorgor Patrol and one side-quest are already in play.
 You can see that the spread of encounter card types is pretty equal between enemies and locations, which gives you the best chances at clearing the side-quests.
-The encounter deck does have a lot of cards with high threat, so you must be prepared to send more characters to the quest in order to clear side-quests and make enough progress on the main quest.
+The encounter deck has many cards with high threat, so you must be prepared to send more characters to the quest to clear side-quests and make enough progress on the main quest.

 There is a whole host of evil creatures living under these mountains.
 Not only do the Nameless enemies make a return from the Dwarrowdelf cycle, but you will also be fighting werewolves, as well as your traditional Orc and Troll enemies.
 This variety of enemies makes it very difficult to get Rossiel her defence, as almost every enemy has a unique trait.